chesahkalu/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

   from 1 to 10 using a `while` loop and:
     * Displays `bad luck` on the 4th iteration.
     * Displays `good luck` on the 8th iteration.
-    * Displays `Holberton School` for all other iterations.
+    * Displays `Best school` for all other iterations.
   * Uses the `if`, `elif`, and `else` statements.

   * [6-superstitious_numbers](./6-superstitious_numbers): Bash script that displays